 Although the term “disparities” often is interpreted to mean racial or ethnic disparities, many dimensions of disparity exist in the United States, particularly in health.
 If a health outcome is seen in a greater or lesser extent between populations, there is disparity.
-Healthcare Translations are one our main areas of expertise.
+Healthcare Translations and addressing disparities are one our main areas of expertise.

 Let’s look at some health disparities in different groups: